Founder and Managing Director

-James Cash is Managing Director of Superfast IT and founded the company in 2002, having previously worked in IT roles for large organisations including BMW and the NHS.
+James Cash is Managing Director at Superfast IT, having founded the company in 2002.
+Previously, James worked in IT roles for large organisations including BMW, Britvic and the NHS.

 We asked James a few questions: